Azure Site Recovery (ASR): Recover Lost Data

 What is Azure Site Recovery (ASR)?

-As an organization you need to adopt a business continuity and disaster recovery (BCDR) strategy that keeps your data safe, and your apps and workloads online, when planned and unplanned outages occur.
+Azure Site Recovery is a key component to your organization’s business continuity and disaster recovery (BCDR) strategy.
+ASR keeps your data safe, and your apps and workloads online, when planned and unplanned outages occur.

 Azure Site Recovery Services contribute to your BCDR strategy: